JulienBolland/Battleship-Game/README.md

 # Battleship Game
 This project is made as part of the course INFO0010-4 at the Uliège.
-In association with Thomas Mazur.
+The server uses the HTTP protocol to provide an interactive Battleship game to its clients.
+In association with Thomas Mazur (https://github.com/ThMazur).

 # Run
 To run the project, type on a terminal opened at the location of the files :